Sudharsan-T/pawpalace/README.md

 This project is licensed under the **MIT License** — feel free to use and modify it for learning or personal projects.

----

-## ✨ Short Description

-> **Short Description:** PawPalace is a fully responsive pet shop eCommerce website built using HTML, CSS, and JavaScript.
-It features a clean UI, modern layout, and interactive design to showcase produ